Roleplay Call Types

 Voice Mode

-• Description: Live audio-driven roleplay where the agent responds via voice (and optionally transcribed text).
-Useful for practicing phone calls and voice-first interactions.
+Live audio-driven roleplay where the agent responds via voice (and optionally transcribed text).
+This is useful for practicing phone calls and voice-first interactions.

 • Practicing a 3-minute cold call pitch.